2010 Northumbria Police manhunt: Further appeals and reward

 In another press conference on the morning of 7 July, the police said they believed that Moat was still at large mostly likely hiding in the surrounding countryside in the Rothbury area.
 Within a tent thought to have been used by Moat at a secluded spot in Cartington, an eight-page letter to Sam Stobbart from Moat was found.
 In it, Moat continued to assert that Brown was connected to the police, again denied by Detective Chief Superintendent Adamson.
 The police called in TV survival expert Ray Mears to help track Moat's movements.

 At the later press conferences, the police confirmed the 5 July chip shop robbery was a positive sighting of Moat.
 Northumbria Police offered a £10,000 reward for information that would lead to Moat's arrest.
-During the day, Paul Stobbart, the father of Samantha, released a video appealing to Moat to turn himself in.
+During the day, Samantha's father released a video appealing to Moat to turn himself in.

 The police announced on 8 July that two more men were arrested in Rothbury the previous day.
 Detective Chief Superintendent Neil Adamson of Northumbria Police said they considered Moat a wider threat to the public than previously thought, but would not comment further.
 It had been previously reported that Moat was targeting only the police, and not the public, after his initial note stating that he would not stop killing police until he was dead.
 Following Moat's death, it was revealed that police asked the media to dampen the reporting on aspects of Moat's private life, as he had threatened to kill a member of the public every time there was an inaccurate report.